telerik/ajax-docs/api/server/Telerik.Web.UI/RibbonBarMenu.md

             	 - For small icon with text - RibbonBarItemSize.Medium;
             	 - For large icon with text - RibbonBarItemSize.Large.

-###  ImageRenderingMode `RibbonBarImageRenderingMode`

-Gets/sets the Image Rendering Mode, localy for the item.

-#### Remarks
-In case ImageRenderingMode is not explicitly set (meaning RibbonBar's ImageRenderingMode is Auto), it's considered as follows:
-            	    - If ImageUrl is set and ImageUrlLarge is not set - the mode is Clip;
-            	    - Any other case - Dual.

 ###  Text `String`

 Gets or sets the text of a certain item.